borres/pyMySql/README.md

 Python og MySql
 =========

-Assorted usefull python scripts for accessing MySQl and producing XML and JSon
+Assorted usefull Python scripts for accessing MySql and producing XML and JSon